intel/oneapi-cli/README.md

 ```bash
 go get github.com/intel/oneapi-cli
 ```
-Alternativly see the tags/releases for a binary build for your OS.
+Alternatively see the tags/releases for a binary build for your OS.

 ## Building
 Go 1.13 should be used to build the CLI/TUI app.